ShahAlom47/Assaignment-10-Client/README.md

 ## Features
 1. Explore a variety of tourist destinations.
-2. View details about each spot and access additional information.
 3. Secure login required to access detailed spot information.
-4. Use of Swiper slider on the homepage with animated banner text using React Typewriter.
-5. Spot cards with hover animation for a better user experience.
 6. Country cards showing available tourist spots in each country, clickable to view specific spots.
 7. Users can add spots to their list, edit them, or delete them as needed.
-8. Spot details are displayed in bullet points for easy reading.
-9. Additional React packages used:
-    - React Simple Typewriter: For animated typewriter effect.
-    - Swiper Slider: For a responsive and touch-friendly slider.
-    - React Tooltip: For displaying tooltips on hover.
-    - React Lottie: Used for Login and Register page.
-    - Animate.CSS : For Guide Contact Smooth Popup .

 ## Technologies Used
 - HTML